FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/evm.md

 ### EVM command

-Solidity is the execution language of the contract, which is compiled by solc and becomes an assembly-like EVM instruction.。Interpreter defines a complete set of instructions。After the solidity is compiled, the binary file is generated, the binary file is the collection of EVM instructions, the transaction is sent to the node in binary form, the node receives, through the EVMC call EVM to execute these instructions。In EVM, the logic of these instructions is implemented in code emulation。
+Solidity is the execution language of the contract, which is compiled by solc and becomes an assembly-like EVM instruction。Interpreter defines a complete set of instructions。After the solidity is compiled, the binary file is generated, the binary file is the collection of EVM instructions, the transaction is sent to the node in binary form, the node receives, through the EVMC call EVM to execute these instructions。In EVM, the logic of these instructions is implemented in code emulation。

-Solidity is a stack-based language, and EVM is called as a stack when executing binary.。
+Solidity is a stack-based language, and EVM is called as a stack when executing binary。

 **Examples of Arithmetic Instruction**